-116. Advanced Medical and Surgical Nursing (18)
+116. Advanced Medical and Surgical Nursing (18) Prerequisite.

-Prerequisite.
 Vocational Nursing 114 with a C grade or better.
 Lecture 10 hours.
+Laboratory 25 hours.

 Nursing care of patients with diseases of the reproductive, endocrine, urinary, and nervous systems.
 Emergency and disaster nursing.
 Mental illness.
 General review.